oephrosinin/fakemario/README.md

-# Mission Control
+# FakeMario Game

-This is a the mission control component ('/cabinDispatch').
+This is a simple game

 ## Installation
 ```